Boy name origins & meanings

 - Welsh, Jewish, and American : from the personal name Elijah, the usual English transliteration in the King James Bible (Old Testament) of the Hebrew name Eliyahu ‘Jehovah is God’, name of one of the Biblical prophets (see Elias).

 Famous people who gave their babies this name

-Elijah is the number seven most popular boys name in the US, according to 2018 Social Security Administration data.
-It has been gradually rising to popularity over the last 20 years.
-It finally broke into the top 10 in 2016 and the top 20 in 2009.
+According to Social Security Administration data, Elijah has been gradually rising to popularity over the last 20 years.
+It finally broke into the top 10 in 2016, after breaking the top 20 in 2009.

 However, it is the 32nd most popular name on FamilyEducation.com.

 According to Google search data analysis, in the last five years Elijah was at its peak popularity in February and March 2019.